lbds137/the-night-house/rules.md

 {% include atoms/heading.html size="2" text="Rules" %}

 Although we strive to foster an environment where conversations can flow freely with minimal interference, we are a publicly accessible forum, and hence it is necessary to establish some ground rules / standards of conduct for the protection and comfort of our members.
-These rules also help streamline moderation of the server, such that everyone is on the same page about what is and is not permitted. **The primary theme of our rules is *"respect each other"*, in every sense of the word "respect".**
+These rules also help streamline moderation of the server, such that everyone is on the same page about what is and is not permitted. **The primary theme of our rules is *“respect each other”*, in every sense of the word “respect”.**

 ---